lnemsick-simp/pupmod-simp-libkv/Design.md

 ```

-#### libkv-Provided Plugins
+#### libkv-Provided Plugins and Stores

-* libkv must provide a String-only, file-based plugin that can be used for
+* libkv must provide a file-based key/store for a local file system and its
-  `simplib::passgen()` passwords currently stored in the puppetserver cache
-  directory, PKI secrets currently stored in `/var/simp/environments`, and
-  Kerberos secrets stored in `/var/simp/environments`.

-    * This plugin is sometimes referred to as a legacy plugin.
+  corresponding plugin

+    * The plugin software may implement the key/store functionality.
-    * For each key/value pair, the plugin must write to/read from a unique
+    * For each key/value pair, the store must write to/read from a unique
       file for that pair on the local file system (i.e., file on the
       puppetserver host).

-      * The root path for files defaults to `/var/simp/libkv/file_string_only`.
-      * The key specifies the path relative to the root path.
-      * The plugin must create the directory tree, when it is absent.
-      * *External* code must make sure the puppet user has appropriate access
-        to root path.
-      * Having each file contain a single key allows easy auditing of
-        creation, access, and modification to individual keys.

-    * The plugin must write a String value exactly as is to file in the `put`
-      operation, and then properly restore it in the `get` and `list`
-      operations.

-      * The plugin must handle string values with binary content.
-      * Any metadata specified in the `put` request will be discarded and
-        not available in a `get` or `list` request.

-    * For plugin `put`, `get`, and `list` operations for any values that are
-      not of type String the plugin behavior is unspecified.

-      * The user should use a different plugin if they want to store generic
-        objects.

-    * The plugin `put`, `delete`, and `deletetree` operations must be
-      multi-process safe on a local file system.

-    * The plugin `put`, `delete`, and `deletetree` operations may be
-      multi-process safe on shared file systems, such as NFS.

-      * Getting this to work on specific shared filesystem types is
-        deferred to future requirements.

-* libkv must provide a generic file-based plugin

-    * For each key/value pair, the plugin must write to/read from a unique
-      file for that pair on the local file system (i.e., file on the puppetserver
-      host).

       * The root path for files defaults to `/var/simp/libkv/file`.
       * The key specifies the path relative to the root path.
-      * The plugin must create the directory tree, when it is absent.
+      * The store must create the directory tree, when it is absent.
       * *External* code must make sure the puppet user has appropriate access
         to root path.
       * Having each file contain a single key allows easy auditing of
-        creation, access, and modification to individual keys.
+        individual key creation, access, and modification.

-    * The plugin must write a JSON representation of the value and optional
+    * The plugin must persist a JSON representation of the value and optional
       metadata to file in the `put` operation, and then properly restore the
       value and metadata in the `get` and `list` operations.

-      * The plugin must handle string values with binary content.
+      * The plugin must handle string values with binary content that is not
+        UTF-8 compliant.
       * This *ASSUMES* all the types within Puppet are built upon primitives for
         which a meaningful `.to_json` method exists.
       * Although JSON is not a compact/efficient representation, it is